 - Helps curb the spread of HIV that occurs thru injection drug use

 Buprenorphine is no different from other opioids.
 It also commonly abused because it produces significant euphoria.
 People use it illegally as a substitute for heroin, or as a primary drug of abuse.

 Short-term side effects of buprenorphine use are rare and low-dose related.
 They also considered milder than those caused by other opioids.

 Long-Term Side Effects of Buprenorphine

-Buprenorphine has not been around for very long, so there are no extensive studies yet its long-term effects.
+Buprenorphine has not been around for very long so there are no extensive studies yet as to its long-term effects.
 However, experts believe these effects may be similar to those of other more well-researched opioids.
 Once usage stops, some long-term effects may persist, as follows:

 - Decreased pain tolerance

 - Mood problems